<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 3. Usage-Based Pricing

 This pricing model is also known as the pay-as-you-go model.
-With the usage-based model, just like the name suggests, what you pay will be based on your usage.
+With the usage-based pricing model, just like the name suggests, what you pay will be based on your usage.

 Email marketing platforms, for example, can charge based on the number of emails sent in a month.

-Usage-Based Pricing
+Zapier Pricing

 Image via Zapier